Obtaining the EORI code

 A large number of Romanian companies undertake import-export activities inside and outside the European Community (EC).
 These companies must go through VAT registration procedures in Romania, but they must also obtain the EORI code or number from the General Customs Directorate.

-The EORI code can be obtained both by companies and by persons involved in import-export activities and which can facilitate their customs operations throughout the European Union.
+In 2023, the EORI code can be obtained both by companies and by persons involved in import-export activities and which can facilitate their customs operations throughout the European Union.

 If you wish to obtain the EORI number, our agents can help you with the formalities to be completed at the General Customs Directorate.
 Also, if you want to start a company first, we can offer you LaRegistu, an online platform through which you can get acquainted with everything that means setting up a company.